This leaflet is part of our series on arthritis

 Treating other symptoms

-- Conjunctivitis usually goes without any treatment.
+- Inflammation of the front of the eye (conjunctivitis) usually goes without any treatment.

-- Paracetamol can reduce fever.
+- Paracetamol can reduce high temperature (fever).

 - Other symptoms are rare and may need specialist advice if they develop.